splunk/observability-workshop/content/en/scenarios/debug_problems/5-fix-ingame-slowness.md

 Now that our game startup slowness has been resolved, let's play several rounds of the Door Game and ensure the rest of the game performs quickly.

-As you play the game, do you notice any slowness?
+As you play the game, do you notice any other slowness?
 Let's look at the data in **Splunk Observability** Cloud to put some numbers on what we're seeing.

 ### Review Game Performance in Splunk Observability Cloud